 \section{Motivation}

 \enquote{Wavelets are localized waves.
 Instead of oscillating forever, they drop to zero.}~\cite{strang1996wavelets}.
-This important observation explains why wavelets allow us to conserve some spatiotemporal relations.
+This important observation explains why wavelets allow us to conserve some spatio-temporal relations.
 The Fourier transform uses sine and cosine waves, which never stop fluctuating.
-Consequently, Fourier delivers an excellent frequency resolution while losing all spatiotemporal information.
-We want to learn more about the spatial organization of differences in the frequency domain, our first motivation to work with wavelets.
+Consequently, Fourier delivers an excellent frequency resolution while losing all spatio-temporal information.
+We want to learn more about the spatial organization of differences in the frequency domain, which is our first motivation to work with wavelets.

 The second part of our motivation lies in the representation power of wavelets.
 Images often contain sharp borders where pixel values change rapidly.
 Monochromatic areas are also common, where the signal barely changes at all.
 Sharp borders or steps are hard to represent in the Fourier space.
 As the sine and cosine waves do not fit well, we observe the Gibbs-phenomenon \citep{strang1996wavelets} as high-frequency coefficients pollute the spectrum.
 For a dull, flat region, Fourier requires an infinite sum \citep{van2004wavelets}.
 The Fourier transform is uneconomical in these two cases.
 Furthermore, the fast wavelet transform can be used with many different wavelets.
 Having a choice that allows us to explore and choose a basis which suits our needs is our second motivation to work with wavelets.